PalisadoesFoundation/talawa/CONTRIBUTING.md

 conf: (configurational settings - changing directory structure, updating gitignore, add libraries, changing manifest etc)
 ```

+### Internships

+We have internship partnerships with a number of organizations.
+See below for more details.

-### GSoC
+#### GSoC
-If you are participating in the 2021 Summer of Code, please read more about us and our processes [here](http://www.palisadoes.org/gsoc/)
+If you are participating in the 2021 Summer of Code, please read more about us and our processes [here](https://palisadoesfoundation.github.io/talawa-docs/docs/internships/gsoc/gsoc-introduction)

+#### GithHub Externship
+If you are participating in the 2021 GitHub Externship, please read more about us and our processes [here](https://palisadoesfoundation.github.io/talawa-docs/docs/internships/github/github-introduction)

 ### Community
 The Palisadoes Foundation has a Slack channel where members can assist with support and clarification.
 Click [here](https://join.slack.com/t/thepalisadoes-dyb6419/shared_invite/zt-nk79xxlg-OxTdlrD7RLaswu8EO_Q5rg) to join our slack channel.